klojang4j/klojang-templates/README.md

 Conditional rendering &#8212; that is, rendering a block of text within a template only if a certain condition is met, is also done by means of nested templates.

-The first thing to note here is that. by default, neither template variables nor nested templates are rendered in the first place.
+The first thing to note here is that, by default, neither template variables nor nested templates are rendered in the first place.
 If you don't set a variable to a value, it will simply disappear from the template.
 If you don't populate a nested template, the entire block of text it encloses will disappear from the template.